 Since our inception, inflation in China has not materially affected our results of operations.
-According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2014, December 2015 and December 2016 were increases of 1.5%, 1.6% and 2.1%, respectively.
+According to the National Bureau of Statistics of China, the consumer price index in China increased by 0.4% from 2015 to 2017.
 Although we have not been materially affected by inflation in the past, we may be affected if China experiences higher rates of inflation in the future.